gatsbyjs/gatsby/packages/gatsby-plugin-image/README.md

 This plugin is a replacement for gatsby-image.
 It adds [static images](#static-images), and a [new higher-performance gatsby-image component](#gatsby-image-next-generation).

 This package is in alpha, and the API will change.
-It is not ready for production use yet.
+It is not ready for production use yet, but feedback would be great.

 ## Usage

-Install `gatsby-plugin-image`, then add it to your `gatsby-config.js`.
+Install `gatsby-plugin-image` and `gatsby-plugin-sharp`, then add them to your `gatsby-config.js`.
+Upgrade `gatsby` to at least `2.24.78`.

 # Static images

-The [gatsby-image](https://www.gatsbyjs.org/packages/gatsby-image/) component, combined with the sharp plugin, is a great way to automatically resize and optimize your images and serve them in the most performant way.
-This plugin is a proof of concept for a simpler way to use Gatsby's image processing tools without needing to write GraphQL queries.
+This plugin is a proof of concept for a simpler way to use Gatsby's image processing tools and components without needing to write GraphQL queries.
 It is designed for static images such as logos rather than ones loaded dynamically from a CMS.

 The current way to do this is with `useStaticQuery`: